Quotennial/covid_bame/README.md

 Impact of COVID-19 on UK BAME population
 ==============================

 COVID-19 has disproportionately affected the BAME population in the UK.
-Unlike the USA, healthcare is universally accessible through NHS so imbalances may be the result of deeper socio-economic issues.
+Unlike the USA, healthcare is universally accessible through NHS.
+So there may be deeper socio-economic issues leaving this group more exposed to coronovirus and other negative shocks.
 This repo aims to bring together and analyse relevant socio-economic data to help explain this imbalance.

 ## Current Data